 Kneeling Ergonomic Chair for Different Types of Office Chairs

-These chairs aren’t widely used in most offices, but they do offer some compelling advantages.
+These chairs aren’t widely used in most offices but offer compelling advantages.
 If you suffer from chronic back pain, these are an excellent choice.

-Unfortunately, they’re not all that comfortable, which means that if you have to be in your chair for several hours at a stretch, they can be exhausting to sit in.
+Unfortunately, they’re not all that comfortable, so sitting in your chair for several hours at a stretch can be exhausting.
 For stints no more than four hours at a time, though, they’re a great solution.

 Aurora Petite Office Chair in Orange